Orbital symmetry fingerprints for magnetic adatoms in graphene: STM tip effects

 When the tip is above the adatom (\textbf{$R=0$}), the conjugate forms $q=\bar{q}$ and $\gamma=\bar{\gamma}$ in Eq. (\ref{qH})-(\ref{eq:dumpbar}) are the same.
 In the simplest scenario, where an adatom sits on top of a carbon atom, say on site $A$, the Fano factor is defined explicitly in terms of the self-energy for orbitals of type I, $\mbox{Re}\Sigma_{ff}^{I}(\omega)=\omega[Z_{I}^{-1}(\omega)-1]$, as given in Eq. (\ref{eq:Z1}), namely The damping in this case is $\gamma^{A}=1$, by noticing that integrals with off diagonal matrix elements of the Green's function, such as $\sum_{\mathbf{k}}G_{ab}=0$.
 In a different scenario, for adatoms of type II, which sit either in $S$ or $H$ sites and possess orbitals with $C_{3v}$ point group symmetry, as discussed in Sec.
 III, the hybridization matrix elements have the form $V_{b,\mathbf{p}}=\pm V\phi_{\mathbf{p}}$ and $V_{a,\mathbf{p}}=V\phi_{\mathbf{p}}^{*}$, in which case one can easily check that $\Lambda(\mathbf{R}=0,\omega)=\sum_{x,y=a,b}\sum_{\mathbf{k}}G_{xy}V_{y,\mathbf{p}}=0$.
 In that case, and $\gamma^{II}=0$.
 In the more generic case, for type I orbitals (the ones which are not $C_{3v}$ invariant) that sit on $H$ or $S$ sites, the damping factor $\gamma$ interpolates between 0 and $N_{s}=1,2$, the number of sublattices the adatom effectively hybridizes.

 As the usual theory of Fano resonances\cite{fano}, when $q/\gamma\gg1$, the DC curve has the form of a peak, whereas in the opposite limit, for $q/\gamma\ll1$ it is shows a dip.
-In Fig. \ref{fig:Adatom-induced-DC,} we show the DC induced by the presence of the adatom in the case where it sits on top of a carbon site (left panels) and also for an type II orbital at an $H$ site (right panels).
-In panels a) and b) we assume a fixed set of parameters as in Fig.\ref{fig:Graphene-LDOS-at} and change the ratios $t_{f}/t_{a}$ for a given fixed value of $t_{a}=0.15$eV.
-For $t_{f}/t_{a}\lesssim0.1$, the DC curve of type I orbitals has a Fano shape, whereas for type II orbitals the Fano resonance is suppressed (see insets of Fig. \ref{fig:Adatom-induced-DC,}).
+In Fig. \ref{fig:Adatom-induced-DC,} we show the DC induced by the presence of the adatom for $m=0$ orbitals in two cases: when it sits on top of a carbon site (left panels) and also when it sits at an $H$ site (right panels).
+In panels a) and b) we assume a fixed set of parameters and change the ratios $t_{f}/t_{a}$ for a given fixed value of $t_{a}=0.15$eV.
+For $t_{f}/t_{a}\lesssim0.1$, the DC curve of type I orbitals has a Fano shape, whereas for all type II orbitals the Fano resonance is suppressed (see insets of Fig. \ref{fig:Adatom-induced-DC,}).